 - Red arrows at turnoffs.
 All turnoffs will be marked with arrows, and ribbons are never used for this purpose.

 - Red-and-white ribbons to confirm that you’re on the right track.

 - Wrong way signs where needed.

 - Course divergence signs where needed.

 The red-and-white striped ribbons will be placed at frequent intervals (200-400m) to confirm that you are on the right track.
 Wherever you need to turn off, there will be an arrow sign.
 If you stop seeing any signs, turn back.
 Do not carry on and get yourself even more lost.
 All runners are expected to carry a mobile phone.

 Drink station and refreshments

 Bring your own bottle belts or hydration packs (camelbaks) because TRSA has a no cups policy.
-However as there may be a number of interstate competitors who are unaware of our policy cups will be provided at the drink station and at the finish.

 The Fine Print